 Through the MD Anderson License, the Company was able to enter the clinic with three CAR+ T therapies in 2015 utilizing the non-viral genetic modification capabilities of the SB system.
-Two of these trials are with "first generation" technologies, the results were published in Journal of Clinical Investigation August 2016.
-We are currently enrolling an investigator lead Phase 1 study infusing our next generation CD19-specific CAR+ T cells in patients with advanced lymphoid malignancies at MD Anderson.
+Two of these trials are with "first generation" technologies, the results from which were published in the Journal of Clinical Investigation August 2016.
+We are currently enrolling an investigator lead Phase 1 study infusing our 2nd generation CD19-specific CAR+ T cells in patients with advanced lymphoid malignancies at MD Anderson.
+The manufacturing process is being shortened with enrollment of future patients.

-On July 12, 2016, we announced that after receiving feedback from the U.S. National Institutes of Health Office of Biotechnology Activities' Recombinant DNA Advisory Committee, we anticipate progressing plans by the end of 2016 for a Phase I adoptive cellular therapy clinical trial at MD Anderson infusing autologous T cells transduced with lentivirus to express a CD33-specific CAR co-expressed with a kill switch in patients with relapsed or refractory AML.
-Preclinical studies demonstrated that lentiviral transduced CAR-T cells targeting CD33 exhibit specific cytotoxic activity for CD33+ AML cells.
+On July 12, 2016, we announced that after receiving feedback from the U.S. National Institutes of Health Office of Biotechnology Activities' Recombinant DNA Advisory Committee, we anticipated progressing plans for a Phase I adoptive cellular therapy clinical trial at MD Anderson infusing autologous T cells transduced with lentivirus to express a CD33-specific CAR co-expressed with a kill switch in patients with relapsed or refractory AML.
+Preclinical studies, to be updated at the 2016 annual meeting of ASH, demonstrated that lentiviral transduced CAR-T cells targeting CD33 exhibit specific cytotoxic activity for CD33+ AML cells.
 A proof-of-concept study utilizing an in vivo mouse model for AML showed that these CAR-T cells were able to eliminate disease burden and significantly enhance survival as compared to control groups.
 These positive preliminary results indicate biological activity and are suggestive of potential therapeutic effect for the treatment of AML.
+We plan to initiate this Phase 1 clinical trial at MD Anderson during the first half of 2017.

-Development of CAR+ T therapies for other hematologic and solid tumor malignancies is also underway with preclinical studies planned throughout 2016.
+Development of CAR+ T therapies for other hematologic and solid tumor malignancies is also underway with pre-clinical studies conducted throughout 2016.
 The Company expects to conduct a research program for the development of an allogenic CAR+ T therapy and plans to initiate programs investigating T cells genetically modified to express TCR with preclinical studies planned for 2016.
 The primary factor limiting the current deployment of a universal donor product is the potential for GvHD.
 GvHD occurs if infused allogeneic T cells regard the recipient's body as foreign.
 Previous research from Dr. Cooper and colleagues at MD Anderson suggested that "universal" or OTS allogeneic T cells generated from one donor could be administered to multiple recipients.
-This is achieved by genetically editing CAR-expressing T cells to eliminate expression of the endogenous ab TCR, the receptor most responsible for triggering GvHD, without compromising CAR-dependent effector functions.
+This is achieved by genetically editing CAR-expressing T cells to eliminate expression of the endogenous aß TCR, the receptor most responsible for triggering GvHD, without compromising CAR-dependent effector functions.
 Dr. Cooper and colleagues at MD Anderson also published research which demonstrated that T cells can be permanently modified to eliminate TCR expression, demonstrating how to a priori generate cells from one allogeneic donor for infusion into multiple recipients.
 These studies represent steps towards our goal of on-demand therapy that can be pre-deployed at multiple sites and infused when needed.
 The translation of the SB system and AaPC for use in clinical trials has the potential to show how a nimble and cost-effective approach to developing genetically modified T cells can be used to implement clinical trials infusing next-generation T cells with improved therapeutic potential.